Starcounter-Jack/JSON-Patch/README.md

 As `undefined` type does not exist in JSON, it's also not a valid value of JSON Patch operation.
 Therefore `jsonpatch` will not generate JSON Patches that sets anything to `undefined`.

-Whenever a value is set to `undefined` in JS, JSON-Patch methods `generate` and `compare` will treat it similarly to how JavaScript method `JSON.stringify` treats them.
-See the test suite (in the `test/` subdirectory) or the [ECMAScript spec](http://www.ecma-international.org/ecma-262/6.0/index.html#sec-json.stringify) for details.
+Whenever a value is set to `undefined` in JS, JSON-Patch methods `generate` and `compare` will treat it similarly to how JavaScript method [`JSON.stringify` (MDN)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) treats them:

+> If `undefined` (...) is encountered during conversion it is either omitted (when it is found in an object) or censored to `null` (when it is found in an array).

+See the [ECMAScript spec](http://www.ecma-international.org/ecma-262/6.0/index.html#sec-json.stringify) for details.

 ## Changelog